lpetrovic05/hiero-improvement-proposals-lazar/assets/hip-xxxx-quiescence/quiescence-details.md

 ### Wiring changes

-- Event creator needs to receive consensus rounds (how will the event creator know which events are consensus after a reconnect?)
+- Event creator needs to receive consensus rounds
 - Event creator needs to receive info about which blocks are fully signed (after reconnect as well)
 - Event creator needs to receive the latest TCT (after reconnect as well)
 - Event creator needs to update the platform status